Did you know…there are 5,585 digital marketing businesses in the US as of 2021.

 SEO requires great content.
 A good firm will have a team of writers, editors, and designers ready to embellish your SEO strategy.
 How?
 With educational and valuable content like blog posts, case studies, landing pages, and infographics.
 The key is crafting content designed to convert those visitors your SEO brings to your site.

 To learn more, check out our case study on roofing and home projects company, DMG Exteriors.
-By combining SEO and content marketing, our team helped our client achieve a 301 percent boost in new users, 192 percent increase in organic sessions, and over 3,766 position growth in Google ranking.
+By combining SEO and content marketing, our team helped our client achieve a 301 percent boost in new users, a 192 percent increase in organic sessions, and over 3,766 position growth in Google ranking.

 If your company suffers from a negative online image (maybe you’ve been hit with bad press or reviews), you will likely need to supplement your reputation management strategy with SEO.